 p.
 Income Taxes: Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-Due to the uncertainty surrounding the realization of the deferred tax assets in future tax returns, all of the deferred tax assets have been fully offset by a valuation allowance at December 31, 2008 and 2007.
-See Note 9.
+Due to the uncertainty surrounding the realization of the deferred tax assets in future tax returns, all of the deferred tax assets have been fully offset by a valuation allowance at December 31, 2009 and 2008.
+See Note 10.

-In July 2006, the Financial Accounting Standards Board (FASB) issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes-An Interpretation of FASB Statement No. 109 (FIN 48).
-We adopted the provisions of FIN 48 on January 1, 2007.
-FIN 48 clarifies the accounting for uncertainty in income taxes recognized in the financial statements in accordance with FASB Statement No. 109.
-FIN 48 also prescribes a recognition threshold and measurement model for the financial statement recognition of a tax position taken, or expected to be taken, and provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-No adjustment was made to the beginning retained earnings balance as the ultimate deductibility of all tax positions is highly certain, although there is uncertainty about the timing of such deductibility.
-As a result, no liability for uncertain tax positions was recorded as of December 31, 2008 or 2007.
-Should the Company need to accrue interest or penalties on uncertain tax positions, it would recognize the interest as interest expense and the penalties as a selling, general and administrative expense.
-As of December 31, 2008, federal and state tax returns for tax years 2005-2007 remained subject to examination by tax authorities.
+Current accounting standards include guidance on the accounting for uncertainty in income taxes recognized in the financial statements.
+Such standards also prescribe a recognition threshold and measurement model for the financial statement recognition of a tax position taken, or expected to be taken, and provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+The ultimate deductibility of all tax positions is highly certain, although there is uncertainty about the timing of such deductibility.
+As a result, no liability for uncertain tax positions was recorded as of December 31, 2009 or 2008.
+Should we need to accrue interest or penalties on uncertain tax positions, we would recognize the interest as interest expense and the penalties as a selling, general and administrative expense.
+As of December 31, 2009, federal and state tax returns for tax years 2006-2008 remained subject to examination by tax authorities.

 q.
-Recent Accounting Developments: In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements (SFAS No. 157).
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
-SFAS No. 157 applies under other accounting pronouncements that require or permit fair value measurements, the FASB having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
-Accordingly, SFAS No. 157 does not require any new fair value measurements.
-SFAS No. 157 was initially effective for Neoprobe beginning January 1, 2008.
-In February 2008, the FASB approved the issuance of FASB Staff Position (FSP) FAS 157-2.
-FSP FAS 157-2 allows entities to electively defer the effective date of SFAS No. 157 until January 1, 2009 for nonfinancial assets and nonfinancial liabilities except those items recognized or disclosed at fair value on at least an annual basis.
-We will apply the fair value measurement and disclosure provisions of SFAS No. 157 to nonfinancial assets and liabilities effective January 1, 2009.
-The application of such is not expected to be material to our consolidated results of operations or financial condition.
-See Note 1(d) and Note 3 for a discussion regarding the January 1, 2008 implementation of SFAS No. 157 relating to our financial assets and liabilities.
+Recent Accounting Developments: In September 2006, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 157, Fair Value Measurements, which was primarily codified in FASB Accounting Standards CodificationTM (ASC) Topic 820, Fair Value Measurements and Disclosures.
+This statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
+This statement did not require any new fair value measurements.
+This statement was initially effective for Neoprobe beginning January 1, 2008 for nonfinancial assets and nonfinancial liabilities recognized or disclosed at fair value on at least an annual basis.
+In February 2008, the FASB decided to allow entities to electively defer the effective date of this statement until January 1, 2009 for nonfinancial assets and nonfinancial liabilities that are not recognized or disclosed at fair value on at least an annual basis.
+We began applying the fair value measurement and disclosure provisions of this statement to nonfinancial assets and liabilities effective January 1, 2009.
+The application of such was not material to our consolidated results of operations or financial condition.
+See Note 1(d) and Note 3.